 Boron is a low melting glass, it is like silica on steroids, it is a flux and a glass.
 It is possible to make a cone 6 glaze without boron but it won't flow nearly as well and it will tend craze.
 Lots of cone 6 glazes have way too much boron, some employing Gerstley Borate to supply as much B2O3 as all the other fluxes combined.
 Not good, it should be one third of that.
 Why?
 Durability, solubility and reversal of the thermal expansion influence.
 Like steroids, use it when appropriate and in the right amounts only!
 I get very good melt fluidity when B2O3 comprises about 25% of the fluxes.
 However chrome-tin colors tend to start failing if the boron is more than one third of the CaO amount, more on this later.

 A no-alumina boron frit is perfect to source B2O3 because we can supply lots of alumina from kaolin, giving the glaze good slurry properties.
 About 25% Frit 3134 will give us the needed boron.
 How do I know that?
-A ceramic calculation program will show you the makeup of the frit, let you select which oxide to supply and specify how much.
+A glaze chemistry program will show you the makeup of the frit, let you select which oxide to supply and specify how much.
 It then calculates the amount of frit needed.

 CaO is a strong flux at cone 10 but not as much so at cone 6.
 But having some B2O3 around can really encourage CaO to flow better.
 Likewise the presence of sodium and potassium can turn CaO into a much more active flux (melter).
 We need CaO as high as possible to make the glaze work with chrome-tin colors, so I would like to approach the maximum recommended in the limit formula.
 However CaO can really tend to form either calcium-silicate or calcium-borate crystals on cooling if oversupplied.
 This is a bit of a dilemma.